vincent-qc/cellular-engine/README.md

 #### `streamWithToolEvents(message, context?)`

 Streams AI responses with tool execution events as an async generator.
+Ideal for project-wide agent queries.

 ```typescript
 for await (const event of engineInstance.streamWithToolEvents('Your prompt here')) {